wpeka/wplegalpages/README.md

 ### Easy to customize privacy policy pages ###
 Generated policy pages are regular WordPress pages.
 You can easily edit and update them.

+### Integrates with your favorite contact form (Premium Feature) ###
+WPLegalPages seamlessly works with your favorite contact form plugin.
+Users are informed about data being collected and can read the privacy policy before form submission.
+This helps in getting an informed consent as per the privacy requirements.

+List of supported contact form plugins include:

+- WPForms
+- Contact Form 7
+- Gravity Forms
+- Ninja Forms (coming soon)

 ### 25+ pre-built policy templates (Premium Feature) ###
 WPLegalPages comes with ready-to-use policy page templates.
 Fill in your business information and hit generate.